 kite hanging close to the sand.
 But finally a few tugs succeeded in

-hours at 200 ft while I got busy with some KAP (Kite Aerial
+hours at 200 feet, while I got busy with some kite aerial

-More on that KAP further down, but I'll mention the lifter kite...
+More on that KAP further down, but I'll mention the lifter kite.
 The air being so light initially, we used the 2m tall Carbon Diamond.
-So-called for it's carbon-tube 2-piece vertical spar and carbon-rod horizontal spar, also in 2 pieces.
+That's what I call it, for its carbon-tube two-piece vertical spar and carbon-rod horizontal spar, also in two pieces.
 However, the breeze was picking up!

-Finally, we put up a 9-Diamond train which flew steep
+Finally, we put up a nine-diamond train which flew steep

 and steady in the smooth airflow.
 See the last photo in the gallery below.
 Due to the almost constant wind speed